After a burst pipe caused £50,000 of damage to their home, Daniel and Chiara complained to us about unsuitable contents cover.

-They weren't sure how much their possessions were worth, but they did have some quite valuable items.
-Having read the policy brochure, they decided to go with the highest level of cover.
+They weren't sure how much their possessions were worth, but they thought £50,000 would be enough to cover their more expensive and important items.
+Having read the policy brochure, they decided to go with Silver cover.
 They completed the forms, sent them off and received confirmation documents back.
 They read these and filed them away.

-The following winter, their neighbour Yves arrived home from work one day to find that his house had been flooded by a burst pipe.
-He immediately phoned his insurer and a plumber.
-After the water had been pumped away, a loss adjuster came to assess the damage and investigate the claim.
+The following winter, Daniel arrived home from work one day to find that his house had been flooded by a burst pipe.
+He immediately phoned his insurer and a loss adjuster came to assess the damage and investigate the claim.

 Daniel and Chiara were very unhappy about this.
 They thought that they had up to £50,000 insurance, and even if the contents of their house were worth more, they felt they should get the full £50,000.
 So they complained to their insurer.